Rushock

 Rushock is a village and civil parish in the Wyre Forest District of Worcestershire, England.
 At the 2001 census it had a population of 138.
-The grave of John Bonham, the drummer of the English rock band Led Zeppelin, can be found at the parish church.
+The grave of John Bonham, the drummer of the English rock band Led Zeppelin, can be found in the graveyard of St Michael’s Church.

 An episode of the BBC Radio 4 Countryside Magazine Open Country featured 400 years of Rushock agricultural history.